MoonPoet/xaprb-src/content/blog/2006/03/11/many-to-one-problems-in-sql.md

 ### Selecting an un-grouped column in a grouped query

 As far as I know, this bad behavior only applies to MySQL.
 As the manual explains, MySQL "[extends the use of `GROUP BY`](http://dev.mysql.com/doc/refman/5.0/en/group-by-hidden-fields.html?ff=nopfpls)" to allow selecting columns that do not appear in the `GROUP BY` clause.
 What does this mean?
-Well, suppose I have the following data:<sup>[1]</sup>
+Well, suppose I have the following data:

 <table class="borders collapsed">
   <caption>Fruits</caption> <tr>